Athrun Zala: In other media

 Athrun appears in the two series of films compilations of Gundam SEED and Gundam SEED Destiny, and is the narrative figure from the latter ones.
 He remains as an Orb soldier in the latter series' end, working alongside his former ZAFT comrades.
 He has been featured in two character CDs from the series with tracks performed by his Japanese voice actor, Akira Ishida.

+Athrun reappears in the sequel film Mobile Suit Gundam SEED Freedom.
+Unlike the other protagonists, Athrun is not a member of COMPASS, but is a member of its progenitor group, Terminal.
+He also does not pilot a Gundam for the majority of the film, instead piloting a Z'Gok in his signature red colors.
+In the climax of the film during the final battle, the Z'Gok is revealed to be a shell unit for his true mobile suit, the ZGMF-X191M2 Inifinite Justice Type II.
+He is later seen flying over the skies of Orb with Cagalli, confirming they did reunite.

 In the Game Boy Advance game, Mobile Suit Gundam Seed: Tomo to Kimi to Senjou de, the players walks around with Athrun asking people what a good gift would be.
 In Mobile Suit Gundam Seed: Rengou vs. Z.A.F.T. and Mobile Suit Gundam Seed Destiny: Rengou vs. Z.A.F.T.
 II, Athrun can be playable in both modes, as a ZAFT pilot or as an Orb pilot.
 Athrun is a pilot in Dynasty Warriors: Gundam 2 and Dynasty Warriors: Gundam 3 with Infinite Justice as a playable mobile suit.
 Athrun appears in Mobile Suit Gundam: Gundam vs. Gundam and its sequel, Mobile Suit Gundam: Gundam vs. Gundam Next, piloting the Aegis.
 The Saviour and Infinite Justice also appear as Mobile Assists for the Force Impulse (original Gundam vs. Gundam only) and the Strike Freedom respectively.
 In Mobile Suit Gundam: Extreme Vs., Athrun is playable in the Infinite Justice.
 Another crossover game in which he is playable is Gundam Assault Survive, piloting the Aegis.
 Athrun appears along with many other Gundam SEED characters in Super Robot Wars Alpha 3.
 Athrun appears in Another Century's Episode 3 piloting the Justice and in Another Century's Episode R piloting the Infinite Justice.